What Is Maca?

-The health benefits that may result from using maca include:
+The health benefits that may result from using maca root and maca powder include:

 Studies have shown that maca can reduce discomfort related to hormone levels in women who are postmenopausal.
-One study showed that this nutrient had an impact on hormone levels as women reported experiencing improvements to their symptoms.
+One study showed that this nutrient had an impact on hormone levels as women reported improvements in their symptoms.

 Maca may improve sexual functioning in women who are taking antidepressants.
 More than half of those on two types of antidepressants report sexual dysfunction that affects their quality of life and relationships.
 In one study, maca improved sexual interest, arousal, orgasm, and satisfaction.
 Women who were postmenopausal showed the most positive results.

-To analyze male fertility, researchers studied men’s semen count as well as its shape and ability to move.
+To analyze male fertility, researchers studied men’s semen count, as well as sperm shape and ability to move.
 Results showed that maca may improve semen quality.
-However, the evidence is inconclusive and requires additional research.
+But the evidence is inconclusive and the issue needs more research.

 Overall Health and Energy